geeper-io/llm-operator/www/docs/pipelines.md

   - "https://github.com/open-webui/pipelines/blob/main/examples/monitoring/langfuse_monitor_pipeline.py"
 ```

+**💡 Automatic Inclusion**: When you enable Langfuse monitoring, the Langfuse monitoring pipeline is automatically added to your pipelines configuration, even if you don't specify it manually.
+This ensures you get comprehensive monitoring without additional configuration.

 Langfuse provides:
 - **Request Tracking**: Monitor all LLM requests and responses
 - **Performance Metrics**: Track latency, token usage, and costs